hasindu1998/hasindu1998/README.md

 ###

 <h3 align="center">I'm an undergraduate IT student at SLIIT 👨‍💻, passionate about technology, software development, and creating innovative solutions.
-With a solid foundation in web development, including HTML, CSS, JavaScript, and PHP🌐<br> I’m continuously expanding my skills and working on exciting projects.<br><br><br> <br>📂Check out my repositories to see what I'm working on!<br><br>Feel free to connect with me!</h3>
+With a solid foundation in web development, including HTML, CSS, JavaScript, and PHP🌐<br><br> I’m continuously expanding my skills and working on exciting projects.<br><br><br> <br>📂Check out my repositories to see what I'm working on!<br><br>Feel free to connect with me!</h3>

 <br>